 Without the hatchet he would probably feel

-As if his arm was crippled
+As if his arm were crippled

 And although it was hard

-He raised a Kid
+He raised the Kid

-About who he knew
+Of whom he knew

-That he is not his son
+That he was not his son

 And when they fled from the police